Find Affordable College Courses

 Boston, MA

-Boston University ranked #9 on this year’s Best Value Writing Studies Master’s Degree Schools in the New England Region list.
-Located in the large city of Boston, Boston U is a private not-for-profit college with a very large student population.
+Boston University came in at #9 in this year’s edition of the Best Value Writing Studies Master’s Degree Schools in the New England Region ranking.
+Located in the city of Boston, Boston U is a private not-for-profit school with a very large student population.

 Out-of-state tuition fees for graduate students at Boston U are $59,418 per year.

-Boston U also claimed a spot on our Best Writing Studies Master’s Degree Schools in the New England Region list.
-It’s in the top 15% of all schools in this category.
+Boston U excels when it comes to quality.
+It’s ranked in the top 15% of all schools on our Best Writing Studies Master’s Degree Schools in the New England Region list.

 Read More…